nextgis/docs_data/source/pg.rst

 .. code-block:: bash

-   psql -f boundary-polygon.sql -h host -U user database
+   psql -f boundary-polygon.sql -h host -U user -d database

 where boundary-polygon.sql - target layer, host - address of the server with database (or localhost), user - user name, database - name of the database.